 Halima Begum – Environmental activist, chair of Women’s Environmental Network.
 Grew up in a squat in Brick Lane.
 Former youth worker.
 Anti-racism campaigner in Tower Hamlets and education specialist.
 Told LabourList about her application.
 Not a member of Momentum but supports its values and joined the party when Corbyn became leader.

 Rachel Blake – Tower Hamlets councillor, Bow East ward, and deputy mayor for planning and air quality.
-Backed Yvette Cooper in 2015 and signed letter calling for Jeremy Corbyn’s resignation in 2016.
+Has campaigned on these issues, plus tackling poverty and scrapping Universal Credit, having helped to set up a council advice service.
+Led efforts to build more council housing in the borough.
+Backed Yvette Cooper in 2015 and signed letter calling for Corbyn’s resignation in 2016.
 Favoured by Corbynsceptics.
 Has confirmed her application via a video.

 Sabina Khan – Former councillor in Brent, during which time she was criticised by Labour members for low attendance of council meetings – though Khan says it was good until affected by illness in the last few months.
 Thought to have lived in the area for around a year.